apache/trafficcontrol/docs/source/api/deliveryservices_required_capabilities.rst

 Response Structure
 ------------------
-:deliveryServiceID:   The :term:`Delivery Service`'s ID
+:deliveryServiceID:   The newly associated :term:`Delivery Service`'s integral, unique identifier
-:lastUpdated:         The date and time at which this association between the :term:`Delivery Service` and the Server Capability was last updated, in an ISO-like format
+:lastUpdated:         The date and time at which this association between the :term:`Delivery Service` and the :term:`Server Capability` was last updated, in an ISO-like format
-:requiredCapability:  The Server Capability's name
+:requiredCapability:  The newly associated :term:`Server Capability`'s name

 .. code-block:: http
 	:caption: Response Example